Understanding Internal Representations of Recommendation Models with Sparse Autoencoders: RecSAE

 After training, RecSAE establishes the mapping relationships between inputs, RecSAE latent activations, and model outputs.
-Using these links, we design an automated, closed-loop process for generating and validating interpretations for each latent.
+Using these links, we use an automated, closed-loop pipeline for generating and validating semantic concepts for each latent.

-RecSAE uses the test interactions for concept construction and verification.
-As shown in the lower part of Figure~~\ref{fig:framework}, it first records the input, latent activations, and recommendation outputs during base model inference on the test set.
-Next, it divides the continuous, unbounded activation values in the latent space into 10 intensity levels (ranging from 1 to 10), with no activation corresponding to level 0.
+For interpretation dataset construction, we build an interpretation training set for concept construction and an interpretation test set for concept verification.
+The recommendation test set is reserved for interpretation verification, and the recommendation training set is used for interpretation construction.
+This setup ensures that RecSAE concept construction is conducted without data leakage.
+As illustrated in the lower part of Figure~\ref{fig:framework}, the process first records the input, latent activations, and recommendation outputs obtained during the base recommendation model’s inference on both the training and test sets.
+Note that for the main experiment results, the recommendation outputs refer to the top-1 recommended item.
+Next, we partition the continuous latent activations into 11 intensity levels (0–10): level 0 denotes non-activation, and levels 1–10 are equal-frequency bins derived from the training-set distribution.
 Then, RecSAE selects the top 2N most activated cases for each latent, randomly assigning N cases for concept construction and reserving the remaining N for verification.
 Additionally, N non-activated cases for each latent are randomly selected for verification.
 In line with OpenAI's setting to interpret neurons with language models~\cite{openai_exp_neuron}, we set N=5 in this study.

 For concept construction, RecSAE generates textual descriptions for each latent, transforming latents into textual concepts, as detailed in Subsection~\ref{subsection:feature_interpretation_construction}.
 For concept verification, RecSAE evaluates the interpretations by predicting activation levels on new inputs and calculating precision and recall scores to determine interpretation confidence, as outlined in Subsection~\ref{subsection:feature_interpretation_verification}.
+We employ two methods in the above two-stage pipeline: (1) the TF-IDF~(term frequency–inverse document frequency) algorithm for term-level statistical summarization; (2) a large language model for semantic-level analysis.
+The statistical method provides a reliable baseline, while the LLM offers a strong reference point for the upper bound of automatic interpretation performance.